-The initial composition of the EU-HYBNET network includes the consortium partners and the EU-HYBNET Stakeholder Group (SG) which consists of a variety of practitioners, European Union (EU) Agencies and Offices, and actors from industry, SMEs, academia, NGOs, cities, and regions who are dealing with European measures against hybrid threats.
-The SG members form together with project partners, the EU-HYBNET Network that will grow with newly accepted network members during the project's five forthcoming years.
-In 2020, at the beginning of the project, the EU-HYBNET SG consisted of the following 15 members:
+The composition of the EU-HYBNET network includes the consortium partners and the EU-HYBNET Stakeholder Group (SG) which consists of a variety of practitioners, European Union (EU) Agencies and Offices, and actors from industry, SMEs, academia, NGOs, cities, and regions who are dealing with European measures against hybrid threats.
+The EU-HYBNET Network will grow with ca. 30 annually accepted network members during the project's five years.
+In 2022 the EU-HYBNET SG consisted of the following 16 members: